nyu-pl-fa18/class07/README.md

   | [] -> []
 ```

-the compiler will complain with the following error
+The compiler will complain with the following error for the first
+matching in the definition of `removeDuplicates`:

 ```
 Error: Variable hd is bound several times in this matching
 ```

 We can avoid this problem by using different variable names for the
-two occurrences of `hd` in the first pattern and then enforce their
+two occurrences of `hd` in the pattern of the first matching and then
-equality using a *pattern guard*:
+enforce the equality of the values matched by these variables using a
+*pattern guard*:

 ```ocaml
 let rec removeDuplicates = function